vinciuna/MDPyramid/README.md

-## MDPyramid Doc
+# MDPyramid

 Simple MDPyramid script in R.
-Delivers 2 possible routes with maximum sums.
+Delivers possible route with maximum sums.

 The task to find the maximum sum of the numbers per the given rules below: